Shopify/kubeaudit/README.md

 only root filesystem, drop scary capabilities, don't add new ones, don't run privileged, ...
 You get the gist of it and more on that later.
 Just know:

+`kubeaudit` is also available as a web app and can be accessed at https://kubeaud.it

 ## `kubeaudit` makes sure you deploy secure containers!

 - [Installation](#installation)